• Skip to main content

 Chocolate Coffee Mascarpone Sandwich Cookies

-By Kathleen Culver: Sep 17, 2021 · Updated: Feb 17, 2022 · This post may contain affiliate links. · 4 Comments
+Updated: May 17, 2025 · Published: Sep 17, 2021 by Kathleen Culver · This post may contain affiliate links · 11 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe Pin Recipe

 These dark chocolate coffee mascarpone sandwich cookies are rich and chewy.
 Sandwiched between the cookies is a creamy, flavorful coffee mascarpone frosting made with instant espresso powder for extra punch.
-You can make the easy, one bowl cookie dough without a mixer, and the frosting pipes beautifully for ease of application.
-They're an irresistible, sneak to the cookie jar * just one more time * dessert.

 There seems to be a theme here to some of my recipes - I buy a restaurant sized amount of some ingredient and then need to come up with ways to dispense with it all in a short amount of time.
-I bought the first 5 pound tub of mascarpone cheese a few summers back and made honey blackberry mascarpone ice cream, lemon mascarpone ice cream with a red currant swirl, and a reader favorite, this chocolate coffee mascarpone tart.

-This summer I made this dramatic beauty, a blackberry basil poppy seed cake with mascarpone cream frosting.
-Faced with another large amount of leftover mascarpone, I decided to recreate the key flavors of my tiramisu inspired coffee and chocolate mascarpone tart, but in cookie form.
+With my first 5 pound tub of mascarpone cheese I made this reader favorite chocolate coffee mascarpone tart.
+Faced with another large amount of leftover mascarpone, I decided to recreate the key flavors of my tiramisu inspired tart, but in cookie form.

 Three test batches of cookies later, I settled on the perfectly sized dark chocolate cookie sandwich.
-The coffee mascarpone frosting was a challenge as well, as I needed to find the right ratio of mascarpone to butter to keep the frosting from breaking.
+The coffee mascarpone frosting was a challenge as well.
+I needed to find the right ratio of mascarpone to butter to keep the frosting from breaking.
 There's a lot of extra frosting in my fridge right now.
 Still, the testing was all worth it.
-These are deliciously dense and flavorful coffee mascarpone cream filled cookies that are perfect with a cup of coffee, or on their own at any time.
-I've eaten them first thing in the morning (coffee, after all) and late at night, and at all hours in between.
-They always hit the spot.

 FOR THE CHOCOLATE SANDWICH COOKIES

-• Brown sugar - brown sugar keeps these cookies moist and chewy.
+Brown sugar - Brown sugar keeps these cookies moist and chewy.
 Like the melted butter, it also results in a denser cookie.

-• Natural cocoa powder - natural cocoa powder (not Dutch process or alkalized) is the cocoa to use here.
-I tried both when testing, and the natural cocoa provides a better textured, slightly more leavened cookie with better flavor than the Dutch process variety.
-I recommend you stick with natural cocoa powder here.
+I tested both types, and the natural cocoa provides a better textured, slightly more leavened cookie with better flavor than the Dutch process variety.

 FOR THE COFFEE MASCARPONE FROSTING